defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/defi/amm.md

 A common starting point is the constant product model:

-x * y = k
+$x \cdot y = k$

-where x and y are on-chain balances of two distinct assets, and k is a fixed constant (at least before factoring in fees).
-When a user swaps one asset for the other, the pool's new balances x' and y' still need to satisfy x' * y' >= k.
-The difference arises from the trading fee and the fact that k can effectively increase over time as more liquidity or fees are added.
+where $x$ and $y$ are on-chain balances of two distinct assets, and $k$ is a fixed constant (at least before factoring in fees).
+When a user swaps one asset for the other, the pool's new balances $x'$ and $y'$ still need to satisfy $x' \cdot y' \geq k$.
+The difference arises from the trading fee and the fact that $k$ can effectively increase over time as more liquidity or fees are added.
 From this product formula emerges the important concept of **price impact.**

 :::tip
 **Price slippage:**  it's the gap between the price you expect for a trade and the price at which it ultimately goes through, often caused by swift market shifts between placing an order its execution.